Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

 # Next Steps

-- implement more than just openai
+- implement other AIs not just openai
-- catch errors from openai (no connection, tokenlimit exceeded, not enough money)
+- catch errors from openai (no connection, tokenlimit exceeded, not enough credit)
-- implementation of handling multiple files
+- handling multiple files with respect to their directory structure
 - integration in IDE